MihaiCraciun88/fancourier-woocommerce/README.md

 ## Bugs
 AWB is generated inside FanCourier SelfAWB before order has been send.

+AWB isn't generated if client complete First Name and Last Name checkout fields last.
+These dosen't trigger calculate_shipping() method.
+You might want to fix this by adding update_totals_on_change class to these fields.

 # Changelog
 ## 1.3.5
 calculate_shipping trigger for phone number (can be extended for name and other fields, see function get_customer_details())